 The Vancouver Santa Claus Parade is a major Christmas event with floats, marching bands and Santa in downtown Vancouver on the first Sunday in December.

-In 2019 it likely takes place on Sunday, December 1st, but details are to be confirmed.
+In 2019 it takes place on Sunday, December 1st.

 Santa Claus Parade